top of page

 Central Park satellite view, NYC, Google Maps

-A series of Persian-inspired carpets that depict New York City's Central Park.
+A series of Persian carpets that depict New York City's Central Park.

 Central Park—the most renowned park in the world is more than a geographical location: it's a Western icon that is depicted here on carpets from the East.